reejit/encryptus/README.md

 Clone the repository.

 `git clone https://github.com/r0eilevi/encryptus`

+Change Directory to the repo directory

 `cd encryptus/`

+Install the requirements in order to run the bot

 `pip3 install -r requirements.txt`

 Now, you need to generate an `APIKEY` with **BotFather** on Telegram, and paste it into the `TOKEN` variable inside `encryptus/bot.py`.